Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: EXPERIMENTS

 We conduct experiments on WikiTQ and TabFact across multiple backbones.
 As shown in Table~\ref{tab:main_results}, Operation-R1 consistently outperforms all compared baselines under each backbone setting.

-Operation-R1-4B improves over baselines by $9.55\%$ on WikiTQ and $6.08\%$ on TabFact on average.
-The smaller Operation-R1-1.7B variant surpasses baselines by $6.85\%$ and $3.57\%$ respectively, demonstrating efficient table reasoning with limited capacity.
-Traditional program-based methods (Dater, Binder) suffer from execution brittleness and poor generalization to complex questions.
-These methods yield no clear advantage over the simple No-Prep baseline due to execution brittleness.
-Operation-based methods (CoTable, AutoPrep) exhibit strong backbone dependency: on weaker or small-size llms (Llama3.1-8B-Instruct, Qwen2.5-7B-Instruct, Qwen3-4B), , they show no clear advantage over the No-Prep baseline and occasionally underperform it.
-Especially, AutoPrep suffers catastrophic degradation (e.g., Qwen3-4B/TabFact ($53.36\%$ vs. $74.95\%$ No-Prep)), as smaller models generate buggy code that traps the system in futile self-debugging loops.
-Even in comparison with best baseline performance, Operation-R1 maintains consistent advantages (WikiTQ: 75.04 vs. 76.77, TabFact: 91.25 vs. 93.87).
+\textsf{Operation-R1}-4B improves over baselines by $8.83\%$ on WikiTQ and $4.44\%$ on TabFact on average; the smaller \textsf{Operation-R1}-1.7B variant surpasses baselines by $6.12\%$ and $2.71\%$ respectively.
+Traditional program-based methods (Dater, Binder) have no clear advantage over No-Prep due to execution brittleness.
+Operation-based methods (CoTable, AutoPrep) exhibit strong backbone dependency: on smaller LLMs, they show no consistent advantage over No-Prep and occasionally underperform it---AutoPrep in particular suffers catastrophic degradation (e.g., Qwen3-4B/TabFact: $53.36\%$ vs.\ $74.95\%$ No-Prep) as smaller models generate buggy code that traps the system in futile self-debugging loops.
+With DeepSeek-V3.2 (>600B) as backbone, baselines benefit substantially from the stronger model---Dater and AutoPrep improve to around $74.3\%$ on WikiTQ---yet \textsf{Operation-R1}-4B still surpasses them by over 9 points ($83.75\%$), confirming that our training strategy contribute gains orthogonal to backbone capability: the operator orchestration policy is model-agnostic, and a stronger backbone directly translates into stronger \textsf{Operation-R1} performance.
+Under Qwen3-4B thinking mode, No-Prep already reaches $77.46\%$/$92.89\%$ with test-time scaling, leaving limited headroom; \textsf{Operation-R1}-4B nonetheless delivers consistent improvements ($+4.17\%$/$+0.58\%$).
+Thinking mode is not evaluated for multi-step baselines as adapting their prompting pipelines requires non-trivial redesign and incurs $\times6.8$ average overhead (more statistics are provided in Appendix B.5~\cite{li2026fullpaper}).

-Operation-R1's stable performance stems from transforming table preprocessing from either multi-agent coordination or program synthesis into a \textit{trainable operator orchestration} task.
-By learning to compose operator sequences through ORPO with cell-level verification, we achieve robust results across backbones without the brittleness of code execution or the overhead of iterative agent collaboration.
-This paradigm—optimizing operator composition policies rather than prompt engineering or code generation—offers a more scalable path for future table understanding systems.
+Operation-R1's stable performance stems from framing table preprocessing as a trainable operator orchestration task.
+By learning to compose operator sequences via ORPO, the system achieves robust results across backbones without the brittleness of code execution or the overhead of iterative agent collaboration.

 Table~\ref{tab:end2end} compares Operation-R1 against state-of-the-art end-to-end training approaches.
-Despite using only 4B parameters and 5K training samples, Operation-R1 achieves competitive WikiTQ accuracy (81.62\%) and state-of-the-art TabFact performance (93.47\%).
+Despite using only 4B parameters and 5K training samples, Operation-R1 achieves competitive WikiTQ accuracy (81.63\%) and state-of-the-art TabFact performance (93.47\%).

 \underline{\textit{Operator Generation vs. Natural Language Reasoning.}} Against large-scale supervised methods, Operation-R1 outperforms TableGPT2 (72B, 2.36M samples) by 10.12 points on WikiTQ and 10.97 points on TabFact, demonstrating the superiority of targeted operator-based preprocessing over massive generic pre-training.
 Table-R1-SFT with Llama-3.1-8B achieves the highest WikiTQ score (83.8\%) but requires 34K curated reasoning traces from DeepSeek-R1.
 Operation-R1 maintains robust performance with 6.8× less training data while surpassing all SFT variants on TabFact (+2.37 points).
 This provide empirical evidence that structured operator composition can be easier to learn than free-form textual reasoning in our setting.